Define Osha: Everything You Need to Know

 Define OSHA is Occupational Safety & Health Administration (OSHA) is a division of Department of Labor that sets safe & healthy working conditions for workers.4 min read

-If you're wondering, "How Do You Define OSHA," it's pretty simple.
-The Occupational Safety and Health Administration (OSHA) is a division of the Department of Labor that sets safe and healthy working conditions for workers.
-OSHA enforces workplace laws and standards and provides training, outreach, education and assistance.
-OSHA has cut the work-fatality rate, injuries, and illness, especially in industries such as textiles and excavation.
-OSHA coverage extends to most private sector employers and their workers in a variety of industries such as construction to maritime to agriculture, as well as some public sector employers and their workers.
+OSHA has cut the work-related fatality rate, injuries, and illness, especially in industries such as textiles and excavation.
+OSHA coverage extends to most private sector employers and their workers in a variety of industries such as construction to maritime to agriculture, as well as some public-sector employers and their workers.
 This is usually through state OSHA agencies that regulate public sector employers.
-OSHA does not cover self-employed workers or immediate members of farm families who do not employ nonfamily workers.
+OSHA does not cover self-employed workers or immediate members of farm families who do not employ non-family workers.
 States can have their own programs with federally approved occupational safety and health regulations.
 The State-Plan States must have regulations that are at least as stringent as federal OSHA regulations and can have more stringent rules if they wish.

 Establishment of OSHA

-In 1970, Congress examined job related accidents accounted worker deaths.
-In terms of lost production and wages, medical, expenses and disability compensation, the loss was staggering.
+In 1970, Congress examined job related accidents and worker deaths.
+In terms of lost production and wages, medical, expenses, and disability compensation, the loss was staggering.
 OSHA offers an extensive Web site that includes sections devoted to training, state programs, small businesses, construction, as well as interactive eTools to help employers and employees.

 A company with at least one employee, meaning anyone who receives a paycheck but not freelancers or independent contracts, must comply with OSHA regulations.
 A small business with 10 or fewer employees doesn't have to submit illness or injury reports, but still needs to follow every state specific regulation and OSHA regulation.